markosneiders/Rexplorer/README.md

   <p align="center">
     Graphical transaction relationships explorer on 30 chains using the Covalent API
     <br />
-    Built for Covalent challenge in the GR14 hackathon
+    Built for the Covalent challenge in the GR14 hackathon
     <br />
     <a href="https://github.com/markosneiders/Rexplorer"><strong>Try it out »</strong></a>